What is Donor Management Software?

 There are many reasons to invest in a donor management platform, including:

-• Better team collaboration: A central system for all donor data and interactions keeps every team member up-to-date on donor activity.
-If a donor calls, a quick glance at a donor record can give an accurate snapshot to any member of your staff.
+- Better team collaboration: A central system for all donor data and interactions keeps every team member up to date on donor activity.
+If a donor calls, a quick glance at a donor record can give any member of your staff an accurate snapshot.

-It’s hard to be an effective fundraiser without the support of a strong platform.
+It’s hard to be an effective fundraiser without a strong platform.
 In fact, the right software can help even start-up nonprofits grow quickly.

 How to Choose the Best Donor Management Software

-Like we mentioned earlier, there are numerous options when it comes to donor management platforms.
+As we mentioned earlier, there are numerous options for donor management platforms.
 To choose the best one, here are a few steps your nonprofit should follow:

 Make a List of Must-Have Features

-The exact features your nonprofit needs will be specific to your organization, but some features benefit all nonprofits.
+The exact features your nonprofit needs will vary by organization, but some features benefit all nonprofits.
 Here are a few key tools to look for as you compare systems:

 Beyond these features, consider your most effective fundraising strategies.
 Email is likely one of them, but are you also focused on SMS?
 Or are you more concerned with advocacy than raising money?
 Think about your nonprofit and develop a list of features that will benefit your team.